Fuelling ITER will be quite an engineering challenge.

 Disruptions can cause significant electro-magnetic and thermal loads on the machine and its structure.
 They can also trigger runaway electrons which are lethal for most in-vessel components.
 A reliable disruption mitigation system for ITER is thus essential.

 ITER will be the biggest fusion furnace ever built.
 Its fuelling system basically consists of a combination of two techniques: a gas injection system and a pellet injector.
 The gas injection system releases hydrogenic and impurity gases into the vacuum chamber allowing the plasma control during operation.
 At the divertor level of the ITER machine, gas injections will enhance radiative heat transfer in the divertor region by introducing impurity gases such as neon and argon into the plasma.
 Gas injection will also help to control plasma detachment resulting in significant heat loads to the divertor.
-"We have to avoid high peak heat loads to the targets" says So Maruyama, Leader of the ITER Fuelling and Wall Conditioning Section.
+"We have to avoid high peak heat loads to the targets," says So.
 "What we strive for is to prevent plasma re-attachment to divertor, otherwise the its heat load will be lethal for the divertor material."